Ari Ben-Menashe: Israeli Intelligence

-Work in Zimbabwe
+Zimbabwe

-Ben-Menashe again came to the attention of the international media in 2002, when he alleged that Morgan Tsvangirai, the leader of Zimbabwe's opposition party (the Movement for Democratic Change) had asked him to help "eliminate" President Robert Mugabe.
-Ben-Menashe produced a videotape of conversations between himself and Tsvangirai in London, England, and Montreal, where the latter appeared to ask for Ben-Menashe's help as a political consultant.
-Unknown to Tsvangirai, Ben-Menashe's Montreal consultancy firm at the time, Dickens and Madson, was working for Mugabe, and tapes of the ambiguous conversation were passed to the Zimbabwean authorities, which charged Tsvangirai with treason, which is punishable by death in Zimbabwe.
+In 2002, Ben-Menashe alleged that Morgan Tsvangirai, the leader of Zimbabwe's opposition party (the Movement for Democratic Change) had asked him to help "eliminate" President Robert Mugabe.
+Ben-Menashe produced a videotape of conversations with Tsvangirai in London and Montreal, where the latter asked for Ben-Menashe's help as a political consultant.
+Unknown to Tsvangirai, Ben-Menashe's Montreal consultancy firm at the time, Dickens and Madson, was working for Mugabe, and tapes of the conversation were passed to the Zimbabwean authorities, which charged Tsvangirai with treason.

-Tsvangirai was put on trial for treason before the Harare High Court but was exonerated in October 2004 after the judge accepted he had not used the word "eliminate" to mean that he wanted Mugabe to be assassinated.
+Tsvangirai was tried before the Harare High Court, but exonerated in October 2004 on the grounds that the "eliminate" did not mean he wanted Mugabe assassinated.
 Judge Paddington Garwe described Ben-Menashe, who was the prosecution's star witness, as "rude, unreliable, and contemptuous."

 Ben-Menashe was hired by Paul Le Roux, an international drug lord and DEA informant born in the former Rhodesia to lobby the Zimbabwe government to grant leases to Zimbabwean farmlands.
 The lands would then be subleased to white farmers dislodged by previous land reform in Zimbabwe.
 Ben-Menashe received more than US$14 million from Le-Roux.

-Work with Sudan
+Sudan

 Ben-Menashe's Montreal based lobbying firm was hired by Sudanese General Mohamed Hamdan Dagalo in a $6 million deal.
 The firm, Dickens & Madson Inc, signed a deal offering to seek government recognition, funding, and "striving to obtain funding and equipment for the Sudanese military" with General Dagalo.
-Dagalo's forces carried out the Khartoum massacre in which more than 100 protesters were killed.
+Dagalo's forces carried out the Khartoum massacre, in which more than 100 protesters were killed.

-Work with Myanmar
+Myanmar

-He was also hired by Tatmadaw – the military junta ruling Myanmar following the 2021 Myanmar coup d'état – pushing unverified claims that the goal of the coup was to move Myanmar out of China's orbit in an attempt to rebrand the globally condemned regime.
+Ben-Menashe was also hired by Tatmadaw – the military junta ruling Myanmar following the 2021 Myanmar coup d'état – pushing unverified claims that the goal of the coup was to move Myanmar out of China's orbit in an attempt to rebrand the globally condemned regime.